-The DLD6060-8S consists of a chevron microchannel plate stack and different layers of segmented meander structured delaylines.
+The DLD8080 R4.30 & R4.31 are mounted on a CF160 vacuum flange with feedthroughs for high voltage supply and signal transfer.
+They consist of a microchannel plate stack and two layers (x, y) of meander structured delaylines.
 The image is sampled by the DLD readout electronics.

 The 3D (x, y, t) detection bases on the measurement of time differences and time sums of signals, with a high temporal resolution in one device.
 The count rate can reach several MHz in the commonly used 4-fold coincidence measurement.